cunarist/rinf/README.md

 Use [MessagePack](https://msgpack.org/) for serializing messages sent between Dart and Rust as provided by the template, unless you have other reasons not to do so.
 For those who aren't familiar, MessagePack is a nested binary structure similar to JSON, but much faster and more efficient.

+Data being sent between Dart and Rust are basically bytes arrays, represented as `Uint8List` in Dart and `Vec<u8>` in Rust.
+Though using MessagePack serialization is recommended, you can send any kind of bytes data as you wish, such as a high-resolution image or some kind of file data.

 # ☕ Support Us

 😉 If you are benefiting from the features of Rust-In-Flutter and find it helpful, why not consider supporting this project?
 Your generous donations contribute to the maintenance and development of Rust-in-Flutter, ensuring its continuous improvement and growth.